If you’re a federal government worker with a medical condition, you may be able to take advantage of the federal government’s medical retirement.

 OPM’s Medical Retirement Definition and Eligibility Requirements

 According to the Office of Personnel Management (OPM), medical retirement (or disability retirement) is available for employees with disabling medical conditions who cannot work effectively for their agency.
-Specifically, employees are eligible for federal government medical retirement if:

 - They have completed at least 18 months of creditable federal civilian service under the Federal Employee Retirement System (FERS);

 - They have become disabled because of a medical condition, such as a disease or injury;

 - Their disability is expected to last at least one year;

 - Their agency is unable to effectively accommodate their disability in the employee’s current position; and

 - The employee’s agency cannot reassign the employee to another vacant position (often because no such positions exist).